Coffee vs Latte

 Traditional Coffee

-Coffee beans are roasted at varying degrees and times to achieve the desired texture and flavors.
+Roasters roast coffee beans at varying degrees and times to achieve the desired texture and flavors.

-They are then ground down to prepare for the brewing process.
+Then, they grind the beans to prepare them for the brewing process.

-During the brewing process, near-boiling water is poured over the coffee grounds and dripped into a cup or pot, ready to consume.
+During the brewing process, you pour near-boiling water over the coffee grounds, allowing it to drip into a cup or pot, ready for consumption.

-After it’s brewed, the coffee is served black, meaning nothing is added after the brewing process.
+After brewing, you serve the coffee black, meaning you add nothing after the brewing process.

 Depending on the brand you use, a typical cup of drip coffee typically offers a whopping 70 to 140 mg (0.002 to 0.004 oz) of caffeine per serving.

-Traditionally, coffee has been served black, but, over the years, people have tweaked their cup of joe into a tastier version with sugar and milk – which leads to the latte!
+Traditionally, people have served coffee black, but over the years, many have tweaked their cup of joe into a tastier version with sugar and milk, which leads to the latte!

 Latte